howtographql/howtographql/content/graphql/advanced/0-clients.md

 In the majority of applications, you'll want to maintain a cache of the data that was previously fetched from the server.
 Caching information locally is essential to provide a fluent user experience and also takes the load off your users' data plans.

 Generally, when caching data, the intuition is to put information that's fetched remotely into a local _store_ from where it can be retrieved later on.
-With GraphQL, the naive approach would be to simply put the results of GraphQL queries into the store and simply return them whenever the same query is sent.
+With GraphQL, the native approach would be to simply put the results of GraphQL queries into the store and simply return them whenever the same query is sent.
 It turns out this approach is very inefficient for most applications.

 A more beneficial approach is to _normalize_ the data beforehand.
 That means that the (potentially nested) query result gets flattened and the store will only contain individual records that can be referenced with a globally unique ID.
 If you want to learn more about this, the [Apollo blog](https://dev-blog.apollodata.com/the-concepts-of-graphql-bc68bd819be3) has a great write-up on the topic.